jd-coderepos/llms4subjects/shared-task-eval-script/README.md

 The script requires three user inputs:

-1. The path to the dataset containing the records.
+1. The path to the gold-standard dataset with the annotations.
 2. The path to the model's predictions.
-3. The path to save the resultant Excel file with evaluation metrics scores.
+3. The path to save the results as an Excel file.

 The script will generate an Excel file containing the evaluation metrics scores, organized into three different sheets, each corresponding to a different level of granularity.